narimiran/narimiran.github.io/_posts/2018-05-10-python-numpy-nim.md

 Yesterday I've stumbled on the article [Pure Python vs NumPy vs TensorFlow Performance Comparison](https://realpython.com/numpy-tensorflow-performance/) where the author gives a performance comparison of different implementations of gradient descent algorithm for a simple linear regression example.

-Lately I've been experimenting with [Nim programming language](https://nim-lang.org/), which promises to offer Python-like easy to read syntax, while having C-like speeds.
+Lately I've been experimenting with the [Nim programming language](https://nim-lang.org/), which promises to offer a Python-like easy to read syntax, while having C-like speeds.
 This seemed like a nice and simple example to compare speed between Nim and Python.